PADME-PHT/playground/evaluation/user_study/task/Readme.md

 # Playground Evaluation task

-This directory contains all the needed information to replicate the user-study as described in our paper.
+This directory contains all the needed information to replicate the user study as described in our paper.

 ## Directory content

 This directory contains the following files:

 - schema.ttl -> A Turtle (RDF) file with the evaluation database schemas.
-The file contents should be stored into the playgrounds blazegraph instance (instructions below)
+The file contents should be put into the playgrounds blazegraph instance (instructions below)
 - example_solution_eval.zip -> A working solution that fulfills the evaluation task.

 Moreover, we provide some files to replicate the simulated setting in a real environment: